 Teacher – school students – parents – information – minds – bodies – curriculum – workload – colleagues – ‘achievement agenda’ – classroom – tabloid newspapers – public outrage –resources – models of education and development – teachers’ attitudes and sexualities

 These relations assemble as a consequence of a powerful ‘educational’ affect, by which information/knowledge/values are passed from SRE curriculum to teacher to school student.
-However, there is a broader affect economy at work here, constituted from the contexts noted above concerning schools’ and UK Government’s orientation toward educational achievement, the limited staff, resources and time allocated to SRE as a non-academic subject, societal moral attitudes towards sex and sexualities.
+However, there is a broader affect economy at work here, constituted from the contexts noted above concerning schools’ and UK Government’s orientation toward educational achievement, the limited staff, resources and time allocated to SRE as a non-academic subject, societal moral attitudes towards sex and sexualities, and perceived negative consequences of teenage pregnancy/parenting.
 These latter affects all tended to constrain the capacities of teachers to deliver effective SRE in schools, and hence the policy for SRE, sexual health and pregnancy reduction.
 For the students, the affect economy of this assemblage marks out both a specification (in terms of a particular teacher-led perspective on sex and sexualities) and an aggregation (locating sexuality within a top-down moral framework) of their capacities.
 This has an impact for their sexual citizenship, which we discuss (along with the other assemblages) in the following section.

 Turning to the school nurses, the SREPAR study found that this group regarded themselves as sexual health experts, with a major part to play in the campaign to reduce teenage pregnancy rates.
 They considered that their role was supplying up-to-date, accessible medical information that empowered school students to make informed decisions, without moral judgment.
 As one nurse commented